Lynbrook Public Records Directory

 Criminal Records

-Criminal records in Nassau County encompass felony, misdemeanor, and traffic offenses, as well as sex offender registry information.
+Criminal records in Nassau County cover felony, misdemeanor, and traffic offenses, as well as sex offender registry information.
 These records are maintained by the Nassau County Police Department, the Sheriff's Office, and the New York State Division of Criminal Justice Services.
 Residents can conduct background checks through the New York State Office of Court Administration, which provides statewide criminal history record searches for a fee.

 Public Records Access